 That meant information used to identify an account in one country wasn’t always recognized by the receiving country.

-Lack of standardized identification methods meant errors happened rather frequently.
-Payments could go to the wrong person.
-Payments might be delayed while banks worked to confirm details about where the money should go.
-Mistaken, delayed, and missing payments were not unheard of.
+The lack of standardized identification methods meant errors happened often.
+Payments could go to the wrong person or could be delayed while banks worked to confirm details about where the money should go.
+Worst of all, payments could go missing, and it would be up to the customers and the bank to solve the problem, if they could.

 The expense and trouble of international bank transfers was simplified thanks to the introduction of the SWIFT code in 1973 and the IBAN in 1997.
 Both methods still play an important role in international transfers today.

-To sum it up quickly, a bank’s SWIFT code identifies a specific bank, while an IBAN identifies a specific bank account.
+To sum it up quickly, a bank’s SWIFT code identifies a specific bank, while an IBAN identifies the sender’s or recipient’s bank account.

 Both enable the quick, accurate transfer of funds overseas, although they aren’t used by every country.
-For instance, the U.S. doesn’t use IBAN at all.
+For instance, the U.S. doesn’t use IBAN at all, though you will still need it if you are transferring money to a country that does use it.
 Read on for more information about each type of code.

 International Bank Account Number (IBAN)